lightbend/kalix-jvm-sdk/samples/java-eventing-shopping-cart/README.md

 * Reading of events from the event log and forwarding to a ValueEntity, see ForwardAdded/ForwardRemoved in [to-product-popularity.proto](../../protocols/example/eventing/shoppingcart/to-product-popularity.proto)
 * Reading of events from Google Pub Suc topic, see ProcessAdded/ProcessRemoved in [shopping-cart-analytics.proto](../../protocols/example/eventing/shoppingcart/shopping-cart-analytics.proto)

-To run the example locally with the GooglePubSub emulator:
+To run the example locally with the GooglePubSub emulator: (See below for instructions to run against real Pub/Sub)

 * Start the emulator: `gcloud beta emulators pubsub start --project=test --host-port=0.0.0.0:8085`
 * Start the example: `sbt java-eventing-shopping-cart/run`